mcriqui/mcriqui.github.io/_portfolio/pizza-museum.markdown

 </div>

 <div class="post-content col three">
-	<h1 class="project-description-title">Sketching to get to our first concept</h1>
+	<h1 class="project-description-title">Sketching to Get to First Concept</h1>
 	<p class="col three">With our goal of what we wanted the museum to do, we collectively sketched different ideas.
 Through round robin sketching and multiple iterations we came to a concept that we referred to as <a class="homepage_keywords">“Pizza as an Interface.”</a> We wanted to create a playful interaction so we sketched a pizza interface that would be on the floor.
-Users would come up to it and play different games that would teach them how to make a pizza and would teach them how to make a pizza and would also result in them creating an actual pizza to eat.<p>
+Users would come up to it and play different games that would teach them how to make a pizza and would also result in them creating an actual pizza to eat.<p>
 	<div class="img_row">
 		<img class="col one" src="{{ site.baseurl }}/img/pizzasketch1.jpg"/>
 		<img class="col one" src="{{ site.baseurl }}/img/pizzasketch2.jpg"/>
 		<img class="col one" src="{{ site.baseurl }}/img/pizzasketch3.jpg"/>
 	</div>
-	<div class="col three caption">Some of our earlier concepts focused on how visitors can experience with all five sense.
+	<div class="col three caption">Some of our earlier concepts focused on how visitors can experience pizza with all five sense.
 I drew the sketch in green.</div>
 </div>

 <div class="post-content col three">
 	<h1 class="project-description-title">Experience Prototype</h1>
 	<p class="col three">To conceptualize this idea we created an experience prototype.
-Under the direction of our appointed Art Director, Hannah Jones, we constructed an actual size prototype.
+Under the direction of our appointed Art Director, Hannah Jones, we constructed a life size prototype.
 Creating the prototype and walking through the experience helped us find usability flaws but it also helped us think about if the concept was actually achieving our intended purpose of bringing people together.</p>
 	<div class="img_row">
 		<img class="col one" src="{{ site.baseurl }}/img/pizza-prototype4.jpg"/>
 		<img class="col two" src="{{ site.baseurl }}/img/pizzaprototype3.jpg"/>